 There are many terms which are used in this reference model and which need to have well-defined meanings.
 These terms are defined in this subsection.
 When first used in the text, they are shown in bold and are capitalized.
 Subsequent use employs capitalization only.

+In other CCSDS documents the terms such as “service” and “object” have different definitions from those used here.
+Where confusion may arise then the terms from this document may be prefixed with “OAIS”.